Moroto Cement Limited: Overview

 With an estimated production capacity of 1,000,000 metric tonnes annually, Moroto Cement Limited is expected to be one of the largest manufacturers of cement in Uganda, accounting for about 34 percent of annual national output.
 Tororo Cement Limited, accounts for another 34 percent.

 Hima Cement Limited, which produces an estimated 850,000 metric tonnes annually, accounts for the remaining 32 percent.
 The bulk of MCL's output is expected to go towards the construction of Karuma Power Station, the largest hydro-power station ever undertaken in Uganda's history.
-As of November 2013, production capacity at the factory in Moroto was estimated at approximately 3,000 metric tonnes daily.
+As of November 2013, production capacity at the factory in Moroto was estimated at 3,000 metric tonnes daily.

 History

 The company was established in 2012.
 It has carried out feasibility studies on limestone deposits in Moroto District, finding sufficient quantities to last 100 years at maximum production capacity.
 Construction of the main factory was expected to begin in late 2012 and last approximately one year.
 Commercial production of cement was expected to begin soon after the factory was commissioned.
-Start-up costs were estimated at about UGX:1 trillion (about US$400 million at that time).
+Start-up costs were estimated at UGX:1 trillion (about US$400 million at that time).